broadmountaindigital/supabase-cms-react/docs/INTEGRATION.md

 import '@broadmountain/supabase-cms-react/dist/style.css';
 ```

+### Custom Styling

+While the bundled stylesheet provides a great starting point, you can also apply your own custom styles.
+All components accept a `classNames` prop, which allows you to pass in your own CSS classes for nested elements.
+This gives you granular control over the look and feel, enabling you to integrate with any styling solution, such as Tailwind CSS, CSS Modules, or vanilla CSS.

+See the documentation for each component for a complete list of available `classNames`.

 ## 5. Usage Example

 Here is a basic example of how to use the components and the main `useSupabaseCMS` hook to create a simple CMS-powered page.